 Ricardo Serpa has been dedicating close to 30 years of his life to many different disciplines of photography.
 Born in Brazil, Ricardo studied Business Administration in Rio de Janeiro, with postgraduate specializations in Finance and Marketing.
-He worked for companies both in Brazil and abroad, before becoming an Export Manager for a giant multinational company, traveling extensively to develop new markets around the world.
+He worked for companies both in Brazil and abroad, before becoming an Export Manager for a giant multinational tobacco company, traveling extensively to develop new markets around the world.

 It was during these early years that Ricardo developed and nurtured some of the passions which would lead him to explore different paths later in life, more notably photography, writing and world traveling.
 Getting to know so much of the world at a relatively young age helped him understand how much is out there to be seen and documented; and how much beauty the world has to offer.

 Photographers will happily dedicate a whole life to constructing a meaningful body of work, a collection of images which will help define the artist and the goals behind the work.
 The more Ricardo traveled for business, the more he imagined a life fulfilled by documenting and getting to know different lands and far away cultures.
 To get him there, a first big step would have to be made.
 This he knew deep in his heart.

 At the age of 28, Ricardo quit his job and abandoned a promising career to become a full-time photographer.
 The reasoning was quite simple: follow your passions first and let them drive you to bright places.
 Greed, someone once said, will only lead you to obscure ones.
 He took the big leap of faith, and after a couple of months, luck struck and he was hired as a starting staff photographer for the Jornal do Brasil, the oldest and one of the country’s most traditional and respected daily newspapers.
 A whole new chapter of life was just starting, and it would be a defining one.